der-carnivore/BingAds-docs/BingAds/scripts/reference/Spreadsheet.md

 ### Returns:
 |Type|Description|
 |-|-
-String|The unique ID for this spreadsheet.
+String|Unique ID for this spreadsheet.

 ## <a name="getname"></a>getName
 Returns the name of this spreadsheet.